Js-Brecht/gatsby-plugin-pnpm/README.md

 | Option    | Description |
 |:----------|:------------|
-| packages  | A list of package names and/or paths that you would like to be made available to Webpack.
+| resolutions  | A list of package names and/or paths that you would like to be made available to Webpack.
 Each of these should either be the name of one of your project's direct dependencies, or a path to a folder containing packages that can be resolved as a module.

 Please define plugin options as follows: